anastasiavepreva/ChemX/docs/methods/approach.md

 ## Relationship to Datasets

 !!! tip "Applying the Pipeline to ChemX Datasets"
-    - All datasets are processed through the unified ChemEx pipeline
+    - All datasets are processed through the unified ChemX pipeline
     - Method parameters are tuned to the specifics of each dataset (e.g., image-heavy nanomaterials vs. text-based small molecules)
     - Validation and benchmarking outcomes are documented and released with the datasets